The Corporate Tax Planning Law Review: Mexico

 For deduction of royalties, note the following non-binding criteria:

-- Investments in intangible assets originated in Mexico should not be deducted, when they are acquired from a third party who in turn has acquired them from a related party residing abroad.12
+3. Investments in intangible assets originated in Mexico should not be deducted, when they are acquired from a third party who in turn has acquired them from a related party residing abroad.13

 Outlook and conclusions

 None of those requirements is more important than others.
 They are all equally important, and failure to comply with any of them may result in burdensome contingencies.
-So, proper planning requires a 360° perspective on all these issues in order to align them with the relevant business objectives.
+Thus, proper planning requires a 360° perspective on all these issues to align them with the relevant business objectives.

-1 Mario Barrera-Vázquez is a partner and Catalina Mandujano-Ortiz is as associate at Thompson & Knight LLP.
+1 Mario Barrera-Vázquez is a partner and Catalina Mandujano-Ortiz is an associate at Thompson & Knight LLP.

 2 Helvering v.
 Gregory, 69 F.2d 809, 810 (2d Cir.
 1934), aff'd, 293 U.S. 465 (1935).

 3 'Facultades de comprobación.
 Al ejercerlas la autoridad fiscal puede corroborar la autenticidad de las actividades o actos realizados por el contribuyente, a fin de determinar la procedencia de sus pretensiones, sin necesidad de llevar a cabo previamente el procedimiento relativo a la presunción de inexistencia de las operaciones previsto en el artículo 69-B del Código Fiscal de la Federación', 67 S. J. F. 2186 (10ª época 2019).